dubeyabhi07/Advanced-machine-learning-specialization/README.md

 Week 1: Linear models

-Week 2: MNIST digits classification using Neural Network :
+Week 2: MNIST digits classification using Multilayer Perceptron :
 * a) Implementation using tensor-flow layer API.
 * b) Implementation using Keras
 * c) Implementation using numpy